PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/strategy.md

 1. [Configuration / Settings Form pages][form-pages]

-These pages allow user to modify configuration settings in PrestaShop.
+These pages allow the user to modify configuration settings in PrestaShop.

 2. [Listing pages][grid-pages]

-These pages allow user to browse PrestaShop content using listings.
-These listings usually provide some actions user can trigger, such as "enable/disable", "delete", "bulk delete".
+These pages allow the user to browse PrestaShop content using listings.
+These listings usually provide some actions the user can trigger, such as "enable/disable", "delete", "bulk delete".

 3. [Add/Edit Form pages][identifiable-form-pages]

-These pages allow user to create or edit records from PrestaShop data model (example: create/edit customers).
+These pages allow the user to create or edit records from PrestaShop data model (example: create/edit customers).

 4. Other pages

-There are some pages that are unique : Carriers Edit page, Dashboard, Customer Service page ...
+There are some pages that are unique: Carriers Edit page, Dashboard, Customer Service page ...

-Sometimes a page will have a mixed content.
+Sometimes a page will have mixed content.
 For example there are pages that provide two listings or one listing and one configuration form.

 # Where we started from